 Chaotic Neutral creatures follow their whims, valuing their own freedom and self-interest above other concerns.
 Such creatures dislike being ordered to do things, and pay no regard for rules or other creatures’ expectations.
 And, while they are not always selfish to the point of harming others, they feel no compulsion to help other creatures in need.

 Many new players fall into the trap of “Chaotic Neutral” as a universally permissive alignment.
 Innumerable adventurers have been made Chaotic Neutral as an excuse to murder, pillage, and rob their way through life.
 Remember: within the confines of the Alignment system, harming others for personal benefit (murder, robbery, etc.) is evil.
 There’s nothing wrong with playing an evil character, but let’s not lie to ourselves and pretend that “Stabby the Burgler-Arsonist” is Chaotic Neutral.

 Lawful Evil creatures act within a code of behavior, but are otherwise self-centered.
 They are often tyrants, or would be if they could, seeking to use their code of behavior to advance their own interests.

-Neutral Evil creatures are self-interested, and do whatever they can get away with to advance their own interestes.
+Neutral Evil creatures are self-interested, and do whatever they can get away with to advance their own interests.
 They might follow rules if it serves them, but they do not feel bound to do so.
-At the same time, they aren't to unpredictable as Chaotic evil creatures.
+At the same time, they aren’t so unpredictable as Chaotic Evil creatures.